nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

     ```

 If we're going to put our script in a production webpage, its best to have at
 least a bit of error handling.
-Otherwise, the page loads too slowly, it might
+Otherwise, if the page loads too slowly, it might
-have a hard to diagnose problem where the logic script runs before the page loads
+have a hard-to-diagnose problem where the logic script runs before the page loads
 the dropdown code, so there is no 'form_control' variable to check.
 So, let's
 tell our script what to do if there is no input variable at all: